deislabs/deislabs.io/content/about.md

 ---

-Deis Labs is a shoutout to [Deis](https://github.com/deis), the organization where many of us started our journey into Kubernetes and Open Source - creating and nuturing the [Helm](https://helm.sh/) project and working to simplify the tooling around Container Native development and operations.
+Deis Labs is a shoutout to [Deis](https://github.com/deis), the organization where many of us started our journey into Kubernetes and Open Source - creating and nurturing the [Helm](https://helm.sh/) project and working to simplify the tooling around Container Native development and operations.